 Client-server is a relationship in which one program, the client, requests a service or resource from another program, the server.
 The label client-server was previously used to distinguish distributed computing by PCs from the monolithic, centralized computing model used by mainframes.

-Today, computer transactions in which the server fulfills a request made by a client are very common and the client-server model has become one of the central ideas of network computing.
-In this context, the client establishes a connection to the server over a local area network (LAN) or wide-area network (WAN), such as the internet.
+Today, computer transactions in which the server fulfills a request made by a client are very common.
+The client-server model has become one of the central ideas of network computing.
+In this context, the client establishes a connection to the server over a LAN or WAN, such as the internet.

-In the early days of the internet, the majority of network traffic was between remote clients requesting web content and the data center servers that provided the content.
-This traffic pattern is referred to as north-south traffic.
-Today, with the maturity of virtualization and cloud computing, network traffic is more likely to be server-to-server, a pattern known as east-west traffic.
+In the early days of the internet, most network traffic traveled through what is known as north-south traffic.
+This is when data moves between remote clients that request web content and data center servers that provide the content.
+Today, with the maturity of virtualization and cloud computing, network traffic is more likely to flow server-to-server -- a pattern known as east-west traffic.